 Like any big city, London has its fair share of hovels.

-If you’re desperate to live alone in central London you’ll probably manage to find a (really, really bleak) studio for around £900 a month, but the living standard would be very poor, and it would be much better to just live further out and get a nicer place.
+If you’re desperate to live alone in central London you’ll probably manage to find a (really, really bleak) studio for around £900 a month, but the living standard would be very poor.
+It would be much better to just live further out and get a nicer place.

 Summary of Average Rent in London: